7 Facts from our MyTrueAncestry Review

 The MyTrueAncestry results indicate strong ties to civilizations in ancient Europe dating as far back as 550 AD.
 And the strongest link for this DNA is tied to “Viking Norwegian” ancestors.
 Each mention of ancient people and modern civilizations features a clickable blurb to learn more about their history.
 The details also indicate the source of ancient DNA used to make the correlation.

-For example, the “Nordic Lombard” sample supposedly originates from an “elaborate grave” of a male teenager dating back 15 centuries.
+For example, the “Nordic Lombard” sample supposedly originates from a male teenager’s “elaborate grave” dating back 15 centuries.

 - Closest ancient populations (e.g., Byzantine, Franks, Greek)